tlienart/Xranklin.jl/README.md

 ## Ongoing

 * math --> the reparsing should  be done only taking into account math tokens (and e.g. ignoring double braces), this should be done at FranklinParser level
+* BUG: in integration there's the inclusion of a `\par` after the inclusion of a command!

 ## Goals